 Markets and Farms

 Want to explore the numerous farms and markets on the Big Island?
 If so, the Hilo Farmer’s Market is a favorite place for tourists to savor local produce, crafts, arts and crafts.
 Additionally, travelers can sample fresh macadamia nuts, rambutan, star fruit, dragon fruit, ginger, papaya, mango and cacao.
 Whether you’re interested in the local honey or Kona coffee, there are many places to savor the Big Island’s produce.

 Big Island can boast of numerous uniquely colorful beaches.
 Punalu’u Beach is a stark and beautiful black-sand beach.
 And if snorkeling with bright reef fish is your goal, then this is a beautiful place to do it.

 Papakolea Beach features a unique green sand beach.
 But swimming is dangerous here as currents can be strong on windy days.
-Though not easy to get to, its olivine sands make this small cove a sight to behold.
+Although not easy to get to, its olivine sands make this small cove a sight to behold.
 It might be tempting to take samples of sand.
-This is not only illegal; but it can also bring you a lot of bad luck.
+This is not only illegal; but it can also bring you lots of bad luck.